 After more than twenty years at the Library, the club moved to the Norlane Baptist Church Hall on 31 July 1997.
 While happy to have the club as tenants, the church community was changing the way it was using their centre.
 This impacted on the club’s activities to some degree and it was decided to start a search for alternative premises.
 Around the same time, the Osborne Park Association was granted a lease of the East wing of Osborne House, which was used by The Shire of Corio for their Municipal Offices prior to the amalgamation of local councils into the City of Greater Geelong in 1993.
 The Osborne Park Association was looking for community groups to join them in occupying the area they had leased, so in May 2010 Corio Bay Camera Club joined the Osborne Park Association and moved into its current home.
 With this move, the club, for the first time in its history had premises that it did not have to share with others and could access at any time, allowing us to offer members a broader range of activities.

 A New Name

 A special meeting of members was called on 10 March 1977 to vote on the proposal to change the name of the club.
 As there were insufficient members present it was decided to postpone discussion until the next Annual General Meeting.
-In the meantime committee member Graham Mould was asked to approach the company seeking financial support.
-At the Annual General Meeting on May 12 1977, Mr Mould reported on his correspondence with the company regarding further financial support, suggesting an amount of $100; however he stated that it appeared that there would be no contribution at all.
+In the meantime committee member Graham Mould was asked to approach the Ford Motor Company seeking financial support.
+At the Annual General Meeting on May 12 1977, Mr. Mould reported on his correspondence with the company regarding further financial support in which he suggested an amount of $100; however he stated that it appeared that there would be no contribution at all.

 25 Years – 1979